 Is counseling right for me?

 Working with a therapist can help provide insight, support, and new strategies for all types of life challenges.
-Therapy can help address many types of issues such as anxiety, depression, conflict, grief, stress management, body-image issues, and general life transitions.
+Therapy can help address many issues, such as anxiety, depression, conflict, grief, stress management, body-image issues, and general life transitions.

-Therapy is right for anyone who is interested in getting the most out of their life by taking responsibility, creating greater self-awareness, and working towards change in their lives.
+Therapy is right for anyone interested in getting the most out of their life by taking responsibility, creating greater self-awareness, and working towards change in their lives.

-Do I really need counseling?
+Do I need counseling?
 I can usually handle my problems.

-Everyone goes through challenging situations in life, and while you may have successfully navigated through other difficulties you’ve faced, there’s nothing wrong with seeking out extra support when you need it.
-In fact, therapy is for people who have enough self-awareness to realize they need a helping hand, and that is something to be admired.
-You are taking responsibility by accepting where you’re at in life and making a commitment to change the situation by seeking therapy.
+Everyone goes through challenging situations in life, and while you may have successfully navigated through other difficulties, there’s nothing wrong with seeking extra support when you need it.
+In fact, therapy is for people with enough self-awareness to realize they need a helping hand, which is something to be admired.
+You are taking responsibility by accepting where you’re at in life and committing to change the situation by seeking therapy.

-Therapy facilitates long-lasting benefits and support, providing you with tools, you need to avoid triggers, re-direct damaging patterns, and overcome whatever challenges you face.
+Therapy facilitates long-lasting benefits and support, providing the tools you need to avoid triggers, re-direct damaging patterns, and overcome whatever challenges you face.

 How can counseling help me?

-Therapists can provide support, problem-solving skills, and positive coping strategies for issues such as depression, anxiety, relationship troubles, unresolved childhood issues, grief, stress management, body image issues and creative blocks.
+Therapists can provide support, problem-solving skills, and positive coping strategies for depression, anxiety, relationship troubles, unresolved childhood issues, grief, stress management, body image issues, and creative blocks.

 Many people also find that counselors can be a tremendous asset to managing personal growth, interpersonal relationships, family concerns, marriage issues, and the hassles of daily life.

-Therapists can provide a fresh perspective on a difficult problem or point you in the direction of a solution.
+Therapists can provide a fresh perspective on a difficult problem or point you toward a solution.
 The benefits you obtain from therapy depend on how well you use the process and put into practice what you learn.

 Some of the benefits available from therapy include: